 The mobile app helps to keep track of your holdings with up to date prices for cryptocurrencies like Bitcoin, Ethereum and more.
 The Bittrex Global mobile app provides detailed statistics at a glance, a customizable favorites list and more to improve your cryptocurrency trading experience.

 Bittrex Trading Bots

-Speaking of using a cryptocurrency bot, the most important decisions require choosing the right crypto exchange.
+Speaking of using a crypto trading bot, the most important decisions require choosing the right crypto exchange.
 The right platform will benefit from your trading mechanisms just like you intended.
 But choosing a wrong or not so beneficial platform will not give the anticipated result.

 It is very crucial that you select a reliable, secure and credible digital asset exchange that has also proven its efficacy with automated bot tools.
 Bittrex falls into this category.
 Finding such an exchange is no longer a mean feat.

 As one of the world’s oldest and largest crypto exchanges that supports over 200+ digital assets on its portal, Bittrex is a very credible trading platform.
 With an easy to use user interface(UI) and acceptance of various payment methods, the exchange is suitable for traders of all scales, sizes and geographical locations.
 This also makes it an amazing choice for those who use bots solutions, whether they are located in the US or in any other supported countries.

 You can’t trade with bots directly on bittrex so all you need to do is to connect your trading account on bittrex to a bot providing service using API.
 Some of the services are made available on 3commas, bitsgap, Tradesanta, Cryptohopper.

 What are Leveraged Tokens and How Do They Work?

 Leveraged tokens are ERC20 assets that provide leveraged exposure to cryptocurrency markets directly rather than through managing leveraged futures positions.